-Agreements with the primary contract research organization that conducted the BETonMACE trial have been terminated, which could potentially delay the completion of certain remaining activities associated with the BETonMACE trial.
-This could delay or otherwise prevent the Group from obtaining regulatory approvals necessary for the commercialization of apabetalone.
+The completion of certain remaining activities associated with the BETonMACE trial could potentially be delayed, potentially preventing the Group from obtaining regulatory approvals necessary for the commercialization of apabetalone.
 Similarly, if the Group's contracts with drug manufacturers were cancelled or delayed, manufacturing of API and drug product in the quantities and manner required by regulatory authorities may be delayed and development, approval and commercialization of apabetalone may be delayed.